truth-josstice/dev1002_assessment03/README.md

 **Future Implementation**:
   - Field-Level Encryption: encryption of 'email', 'first name', 'last name' columns before storage using PyNaCl (chosen due to being safer for beginners due to automation features and as the project is Python specific)
   - Regular security auditing: regularly scheduled audits of all sensitive data, including the logging of all sensitive data transactions
-  - Create managable framework for data purging: research industry standards for data purging and deletion of private sensitive data, implement on database server side
+  - Create manageable framework for data purging: research industry standards for data purging and deletion of private sensitive data, implement on database server side

 ---